moyed/moyed/README.md

 ### 🏆 My GitHub Trophies

 [![trophy](https://github-profile-trophy.vercel.app/?username=moyed&theme=darkhub&no-frame=true&margin-w=4)](https://github.com/ryo-ma/github-profile-trophy)

+### 🌱 Currently Learning:
+- **Python for AI Development**: Expanding into AI by building applications using Python, Deep Learning, and cloud AI services.
+- **Kubernetes & CI/CD**: Learning about scalable infrastructure, Kubernetes certification, and DevOps automation.

+### 🧑‍💼 Open to:
+- **Consulting and long-term Laravel/API development projects**
+- **Collaborating on AI, ML, and Python-related projects**
+- **Developer Advocacy and mentorship opportunities**

 ## 💬 Let's Collaborate!
 I'm always open to new opportunities and collaborations.
 If you have a project or idea you'd like to discuss, don’t hesitate to reach out!